Ryu204/stay3/readme.md

     /* entity belongs to my_node */
 }
 ```

+10. There are multiples signals published during the execution:
+* `ecs_registry`:
+    * `on<comp event, type>`: Signal related to components.
+Handlers should never add or remove component from any entity if it's observing the same type.
+    * `on_entity_destroyed`: An entity is about to be destroyed, it is no longer related to the scene tree.
+Handlers should never add new component to it.
+* `entities_holder`:
+    * `on_destroyed`: An entity it owns is destroyed.
+The entity is still considered owned by holder and its node.
+    * `on_created`: An entity is created and associated with the holder and its node.
+* `tree_context`:
+    * `on_entity_destroyed`: same with `entities_holder::on_destroyed`, but with `node&` as extra argument.
+    * `on_entity_created`:same with `entities_holder::on_created`.

+tl;dr:
+* Entity signals emitted from ecs registry do not have associations with scene tree anymore (`tree_context::get_node` will not work)
+* Never attach components to entity that is signaled to be destroyed
+* Never add or destroy component in signal handler of that component.
 # Build instructions

 Requirements: C++ toolchains capable of compiling C++23 and CMake version 3.31 or higher.
 Including but not limited to: